-The University of Nottingham, UK

-Dr Andrew Grainger is an experienced trade facilitation practitioner and academic.
-He is currently based at Nottingham University Business School and is regularly consulted by governments, companies and international organisations.
-In previous roles, Andrew worked as Deputy Director at SITPRO, the former UK trade facilitation agency, and Secretary for EUROPRO, the umbrella body for European trade facilitation organisations.
-His PhD thesis on Supply Chain Management and Trade Facilitation was awarded the Palgrave Macmillan Prize in Maritime Economics and Logistics 2005-2008 for best PhD thesis.

-Professor Aydin Aliyev
+Trade Facilitation Consulting Ltd, United Kingdom Dr Andrew Grainger is trade facilitation practitioner, academic and educator with over 20 years of experience.
+As the Director of Trade Facilitation Consulting Ltd, he is regularly contracted by government agencies, companies and international organisations around the world.
+He is also an Honorary Associate Professor at the University of Nottingham and collaborates with other leading universities and research institutes, too.
+In previous roles, Andrew was the Deputy Director for Trade Procedures at SITPRO, the UK's former trade facilitation agency, and Secretary for EUROPRO, the umbrella body for European trade facilitation organisations.
+His PhD thesis in Supply Chain Management and Trade Facilitation was awarded the prestigious Palgrave Macmillan Prize for best PhD in Maritime Economics and Logistics 2005-2008.
+He has authored many papers within the subject of trade and customs procedures and is a member of the International Network of Customs Universities' (INCU) executive committee.
+Volume 13, Number 2 Professor Aydin Aliyev

-State Customs Committee, Republic of Azerbaijan Professor Aydin Aliyev is Chairman of the State Customs Committee of the Republic of Azerbaijan.
+State Customs Committee, Republic of Azerbaijan Professor Aydin Aliyev is a Colonel General of Customs Service (Rtd) and former Chairman of the State Customs Committee of the Republic of Azerbaijan.
 He is a graduate in Law from Azerbaijan State University, and author of educational and scientific articles and books on customs matters which have been published in several countries.
-His contributions to the development of customs administrations and for strengthening customs cooperation have been recognised by the World Customs Organization, the State Customs Committee of the Russian Federation, and by the Republic of Hungary.
-In 2010, he was awarded the title of 'Honoured Lawyer of the Republic of Azerbaijan' by Presidential Decree.
-Volume 10, Number 2 Professor Enrique Barreira
+His contributions to the development of customs administrations and for strengthening customs cooperation have been recognised by the World Customs Organization, the Federal Customs Service of the Russian Federation, the Republic of Hungary and by customs administrations of several other countries.
+In 2010, Prof. Aliyev was awarded the title of 'Honoured Lawyer of the Republic of Azerbaijan' by Presidential Decree.
+In 2014, he was admitted as an Honorary Fellow of the International Network of Customs Universities for his contribution to raising the academic standing of the customs profession.
+Professor Enrique Barreira